-Any owner of one or more adjoining lots (or portions thereof) may consolidate such lots or portions into one building site, with the privilege of placing or constructing improvements on such resulting site, in which case set back lines shall be measured from the resulting side property lines rather than from the lot lines as indicated on the recorded plat.
+Any Owner of one or more adjoining lots (or portions thereof) may consolidate such lots or portions into one building site, with the privilege of placing or constructing improvements on such resulting site, in which case set back lines shall be measured from the resulting side property lines rather than from the lot lines as indicated on the recorded plat.
 Any such composite building site must have a frontage at the building set back line of not less than the minimum frontage of lots in the same block.
 Any such composite building site (or building site resulting from the remainder of one or more lots having been consolidated into a composite building site) must be of not less than 8400 square feet in area (and this shall supersede any contrary provision in the Subdivision plat or replat).
 Any modification of a building site (changing such building site from either a single lot building site or from a multiple whole lot building site), whether as to size or configuration, may be made only with the prior written approval of the Committee.
 Upon any such required approval having been obtained, such composite building site shall thereupon be regarded as a lot for all purposes here under, except, however, for purposes of voting for the Committee (as provided for under paragraph 2.b above) an owner shall be entitled to one vote for each whole lot within such owners building site.
-A dwelling may not be constructed upon a lot, plot or site with less street frontage than 75 feet, except a numbered lot shown on the plat of the Subdivision as having less street frontage than 75 feet.
+A dwelling may not be constructed upon a Lot with less street frontage than 75 feet, except a numbered lot shown on the Plat as having less street frontage than 75 feet.

-All lots in the Subdivision shall be used only for single family residential purposes.
-No noxious or offensive activity of any sort shall be permitted nor shall anything be done on any lot which may be or become an annoyance or nuisance to the neighborhood.
-No lot in the Subdivision shall be used for any commercial business or professional purpose nor for church purposes.

-No structure of a temporary character, tent, shack, barn, portable building or other outbuildings shall be placed upon or maintained on any lot at anytime unless they are totally hidden from view by the garage or offense, except field offices, as hereinafter provided, may be established.
+All lots in the Subdivision shall be used only for Single Family residential purposes.
+No structure of a temporary character, tent, shack, barn, portable building or other outbuildings shall be placed upon or maintained on any lot at anytime unless they are totally hidden from view by the Garage Structure.

-Until McCrory-Hallbeck and the builders to whom it sells or contracts to sell have sold all other lots in the Subdivision (and during the progress of construction of residences in the Subdivision).
-McCrory-Hallbeck may permit temporary field offices for construction, sales and related purposes to be located and maintained by McCrory-Hallbeck and (with McCrory-Hallbeck's approval) said builders and/or their sales agents. the location of such field offices may be changed from time to time, as lots are sold.
-Such rights to maintain such field offices (or permit field offices to be maintained) shall cease when directed by McCrory-Hallbeck and in any Case No later than the time at which all lots in the Subdivision in each other section or area being administered hereunder, except the lot upon which such field office is located, have been sold.